Guides and forms

 Our Compliance Services team can also offer more specific advice on the permitted placement of signs.
 Council will investigate any concerns raised by the community.
 Contact our Compliance Services team if you have any other questions.

-See also the Electoral Commission's Candidate Handbook for the 2023 General Election.
+See also the Electoral Commission's Candidate Handbook for the 2023 General Election

-Environment health
+Environmental health

-The Food and Health Licenses section details the requirements for registering and maintaining Food ventures with Kāpiti Coast District Council.
+The Food and health Licences section details the requirements for registering food and other business ventures with Council.

 Food forms: